2008 United States Senate election in Minnesota: Recount

-Of the 4130 precincts in Minnesota, one had to delay reporting its totals because election officials deduced that 133 ballots, all in a single envelope, had gone missing during the recount process.
+Of Minnesota's 4,130 precincts, one had to delay reporting its totals because election officials deduced that 133 ballots, all in a single envelope, had gone missing during the recount process.
 After days of searching, the State Canvassing Board decided to use that precinct's election day totals, which included the missing 133 votes.
 The 133 missing ballots contributed a net 46 votes for Franken.

 By the end of the recount, each candidate had gained votes.
 In total, Coleman had challenged 3,377 ballots and Franken had challenged 3,278.
 These ballots were set aside until the State Canvassing Board could meet on December 16 to decide the fate of challenged ballots.
 But Ritchie's office insisted that each campaign voluntarily withdraw some of its challenges, due to the strain a large pile of ballot challenges would place on the State Canvassing Board.
 On December 3, Franken's campaign withdrew 633 of its challenges and said that it would withdraw more at a later date.
 The next day, Coleman's campaign responded by withdrawing 650 challenges.
 By the time all the ballots that Franken's campaign challenged were examined, only 420 challenges were left that had not been withdrawn, while Coleman's campaign had roughly 1,000.
 The Secretary of State's website had noted that none of the withdrawn ballot challenges were reflected in the running tally of the recount.

 By December 19, the State Canvassing Board had largely concluded its review of the campaigns' ballot challenges.
 Of the 1,325 ballots that were reviewed, 319 were awarded to Coleman, 758 to Franken, and 248 were labeled "other".
 According to the AP, MPR, and the Star Tribune, the resolution of these challenges marked the first time Franken took a lead in the recount.
 On December 30, the board finished reallocating the withdrawn challenges, completing that phase of the recount and leaving Franken with a 49-vote lead.